EggRP/fxcommands/README.md

 # Usage

-You can view the getting started tutorial [here](https://google.com)
+You can view the getting started tutorial (coming soon)

 Simply drag the action to your Stream Deck and fill in the command to be executed, you can chose to have a command executed when pressed or when released (or even both)